Whatapalaver/docker-django-1/README.md

   * Docker engine v1.13 or higher.
 Your OS provided package might be a little old, if you encounter problems, do upgrade.
 See [https://docs.docker.com/engine/installation](https://docs.docker.com/engine/installation)
   * Docker compose v1.12 or higher.
 See [docs.docker.com/compose/install](https://docs.docker.com/compose/install/)

-Once you're done, simply `cd` to your project and run `docker-compose up -d`.
-This will initialise and start all the containers, then leave them running in the background.

-## Services exposed outside your environment
+To run using the Makefile commands

+- first start up the database service running in detached mode with `make postgres-start`
+- then get the django container running with `make run-dev`
-You can access your application via **`127.0.0.1:8000`**, if you're running the containers directly.
+- You can access your application via **`127.0.0.1:7500`**

 ## Hosts within your environment